gideon0720/Mixed_messages/README.md

 # Mixed Message - Random message

 > The main objective of project is to create a random message every time the user execute program.
+The statement is based on random planet, random mood and message.

 ## Table of contents
 * [General info](#general-info)